 - A. Writing specifications may be the most challenging and important step in the purchasing process.
 The primary objective of good specification writing is to assure the acquisition of what you want and need.
 A planned menu is the starting point in which to make decisions regarding what to purchase.
 Do not accept price printouts from the vendor (these are NOT specifications). - B. Consider the following questions when developing specifications: - 1.
 Is the item readily available? - 2.
 Is the price affordable? - 3.
 Has acceptability been determined? - 4.
 What type of product will meet the need? - C. Specifications should be: - 1.
 Simple, but precise. - 2.
 Identified with terms used in the marketplace; i.e., size, count, diameter, grade (quality), pack. - 3.
 Capable of being met by several bidders. - 4.
 Clear and understandable. - 5.
-Include the item descriptions, product specification, pack size, bid unit, estimated quantity, and unit price.
+Include the item descriptions, product specification, pack size, bid unit, estimated quantity, unit price, and CN label.

-See pages 24 through 27 for examples of specifications.
+See pages P-32 through P-37 for examples of specifications.